aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/managing-ranges/named-ranges/_index.md

     // Create a range of Cells
     Range localRange = cells.CreateRange(u"A1", u"C10");

-    // Assign name to range with sheet reference localRange.SetName(u"Sheet1!local");
+    // Assign a name to the range with a sheet reference localRange.SetName(u"Sheet1!local");

     // Save the workbook